Sydney-Informatics-Hub/AgReFed-ML/README.md

     ```
 4) Open notebooks (see section below).
 Notebooks can be run, for example, in Jupyterlab environment, or within VSCode (using Jupyter or Quarto plugin), or via ```jupyter notebook```

+The environment file `env_agrefed_combined.yaml` includes all dependencies for this AgReFed Machine Learning project plus all dependencies for the AgReFed Harvester project, so both projects can be run in the same environment.

 ## Use Case Scenarios